ibmresilient/resilient-community-apps/resilientsystems.com/python/new_incident/README.md

 ===================================

-Use Case: In many cases, a company will have multiple divisions involved in the handling of an incident.
-In Resilient, this often means one instance of Resilient will contain several orgs.
+Use Case: In some cases, a company will have multiple divisions involved in the handling of an incident.
+In Resilient, this often means one instance of Resilient will contain several Organizations (orgs).

 This script demonstrates the ability to escalate incidents between orgs.

+The action messages arrive from one org.
+The resilient_circuits library gives you a ready-authenticated 'SimpleClient' for REST API functions in that org.
+But orgs are independent; each has a distinct set of users.
+So, to access another org, we need to construct a new SimpleClient for the purpose.

 ## Environment and Installation